alifahmednowshad/mongoose-assignment-2/README.md

-# E-commerce API with Express, TypeScript, and MongoDB
+# E-commerce API with Express, TypeScript & Mongoose

 This project is an e-commerce API developed using Express and TypeScript, integrated with MongoDB using Mongoose for effective data management.
 Data integrity is ensured through validation using Joi.